scmacdon/AWSBlog/README.md

 The following list describes the Java files in this package.

-+ **DynamoDBEnhanced** - contains Java application logic that injects data into a Amazon DynamoDB table using the Enchanced Client.
++ **DynamoDBEnhanced** - A Java class that injects data into an Amazon DynamoDB table by using the DynamoDB enchanced client API.
++ **PublishTextSMS** - A Java class that sends a text message.
-+ **Greeting** - A Java class that container setter and getter methods and represents the model for the application.
++ **Greeting** - A Java class that represents the model for the application.
 + **GreetingController** - A Java class that repeesents the controller for this application.

 **Note**: The **GreetingApplication** class must be placed into the **com.example** package.

 ## Create the Java logic for the application

 Create Spring application logic that is required for this application to persist data into an Amazon DynamoDB table.
-You need to create the main Spring Boot Java class, the Controller class, the model class, and the DynamoDB service class.
+You need to create the main Spring Boot Java class, the Controller class, the Model class, and the AWS service classes.

 ### Create the main Spring Boot Java class